corbos/WillyLoman/README.md

 ui.solve("MyAlgorithm");
 ```

 WillyLoman.UI expects a reference to an HTML canvas and a notification callback.
+The
+callback isn't required.

 It will